 OFLA generally allows employers to require medical verification of the need for sick child leave upon the fourth or any subsequent use of sick child leave in the year.
-If sick child leave is taken to care for a child whose school or child care provider is closed because of COVID-19, medical certification is unnecessary, but you may require the employee to provide:
+If sick child leave is taken to care for a child whose school or child care provider is closed in conjunction with a public health emergency, medical certification is unnecessary, but you may require the employee to provide:

 - The name of the child being cared for;